Remembering

 We will hold her close always.

-Larry McNeill remembers Debbie:
+_______________________________________Larry McNeill remembers Debbie:

 In Pam Huntington's article on Debbie (located on page 972 of the Yale Class of 1972 Fifty Years), there is this: "Debbie did not understand 'you’re not an accountant, lawyer, furniture restorer, equity analyst, or fashion designer.'
 An avid do-it-yourselfer, Debbie chose her own stocks, did her own taxes, used a mannequin to make her own clothing patterns, and argued pro se in cases where she felt she was being cheated."